Datavault-UK/.github/profile/README.md

 ### Welcome to Datavault – the creators of the original Data Vault automation tool using dbt™, dbtvault.

-Our mission is to provide businesses with the tools they need to manage their data with ease and efficiency using Data Vault.
+Our mission is to provide businesses with the tools they need to manage their data with ease and efficiency using Data Vault 2.0™.
 Our Data Vault automation tool, dbtvault, is the original Data Vault tool using the dbt™ infrastructure.

 It’s a free-to-use dbt™ package that generates and executes the ETL you need to run a Data Vault 2.0™ Data Warehouse on your data platform.